-Page 4 of 6
+Page 4 of 5

-[15] As it happens, the Board does prefer use of weighted averages in appropriate circumstances, and the Board also prefers the use of leases that commenced near the valuation date of July 1, 2012.
-Further, the Board is of the view that CRU spaces make economic sense, hence the Board is in favour of their use in the Beltline.
+[15] As it happens, the Board does prefer use of a weighted average in the analysis of leases.
+It is, at least, preferable to the Complainant "segmenting out" each CRU.
+The Board also prefers the use of leases that commenced nearer the valuation date of July 1, 2012.
+That said, the Board finds the lease rate derived from the Complainant's analysis, \$18.50 per sq. ft., reasonable in the circumstances.